Percentage employment (FTE percentage)

 What do we use the information for

-NAV uses information concerning FTE percentage to decide whether or not a person is entitled to benefits, and if so how what they are entitled to.
+Nav uses information concerning FTE percentage to decide whether or not a person is entitled to benefits, and if so how what they are entitled to.
 This applies to parental benefits, sickness benefit and unemployment benefit for example.

 Statistics Norway (SSB) uses information concerning FTE percentage in its salary statistics and to calculate full-time equivalents in employment statistics and sickness absence statistics.